dtrognn/swift-project-graduation-smart-garden/README.md

 # Smart Garden App

-> This is a graduate project in Computer Engineering
+> This is a graduate project majoring in Computer Engineering, an IoT project that monitors and controls hardware through software.

 - The main functions of the App:
     - Monitor the parameters of *temperature*, *humidity*, *soil moisture* and *light* in the garden